iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/Stability and Conditioning.md

 \right)
 $$

-Then an upper bound can be identified with some properties of Matrix Vecor Norm, [Norm](Matrix%20Theory/Norm.md), which will results in the following expression here:
+Then an upper bound can be identified with some properties of Matrix Vecor Norm, [Norm, for Beginners](Matrix%20Theory/Norm,%20for%20Beginners.md), which will results in the following expression here:

 > $$\kappa = \sup_{||x|| = 1}\frac{||A||\;||x||}{||Ax||}$$
 Relative Conditioning Number of a matrix